Anthony Joshua poised to join elite with BBC SPOTY win

 "AJ's popular appeal seems to have no bounds," says Betway’s Alan Alger.
 "And after a historic year in cementing his status at the best heavyweight in the world, it’s hard to look past the boxer for this year’s SPOTY.

-"Lewis Hamilton may feel hard done by, having become the most successful Brit in F1 history with a fourth world title at the weekend, but there’s little he can do when the AJ story is in full flow."
+"Lewis Hamilton may feel hard done by, having become the most successful Brit in F1 history with a fourth world title, but there’s little he can do when the AJ story is in full flow."

 Boxing’s previous SPOTY winners